 Record scratch, freeze frame.

-You’re probably wondering how can one make a living with affiliate marketing?
+You’re probably wondering what is affiliate marketing and how a newbie can get into it?
 Well, it all starts with a person that wants to do things differently.
 Someone who takes matters into their own hands.

 This person usually takes a peek into forums or blogs, overhears something that friends or colleagues talk about, or simply researches how to make a living working from home.
 Finally, they discover the world of affiliate marketing.

 Glamorous on the outside, a normal business on the inside, but infinitely scalable and heartily inclusive.
 Affiliate Marketing is where our hero decides they want to be.
-In their first step, they need to understand how affiliate marketing works and where they fit in.
+In their first step, they need to understand what affiliate marketing is and where they fit in.

 Their story begins.